Stock Number: 30108

 The darkest of all the so-called black coleus we sell.
 Blackish purple wide leaves closely spaced on self branching ebony-violet stems.
 For the "Black Garden"; very flat foliage with only slight ruffling.
 Deservedly popular despite its somewhat squat slow growing nature.
 Not as tall nor as vigorous as the ruffly 'Othel...

 A rich black maroon Lohman creation with more compact & far deeper 3-d ruffles than 'Othello.'
-Showy spires of violet fl early winter for a windowsill show.
+Showy spires of violet flowers early winter for a windowsill show.
 Extremely popular over-the-top fastigate hybrid.
-Quite remarkable presence.
-Glad to report that this extremely slow growing greenhouse must is back in stock.
+Quite a remarkable presence.

 Out of Stock